minzart/sunrise-oath/glossary/chatgpt.md

 Epistemology 1999 is a short story set in the same universe as The Wind at Dawn.
 It is written in the first person, and follows the experiences of a young man named Gale Jones who is dating Selene Bauman, a Chinese-German curator.
 The story takes place in the fall of 1999, and focuses on the deepening relationship between Gale and Selene.

-The story opens with Gale quitting his job at a café, and spending time with Selene.
+The story opens with Gale quitting his job at a [[café]], and spending time with Selene.
 They have conversations about various topics, and Selene's insights and questions inspire Gale to think more deeply about life and his own experiences.
 However, Selene's behavior becomes increasingly erratic, and she reveals to Gale that she is struggling with feelings of despair and hopelessness.

 The story ends with a dramatic confrontation between Gale and Selene, in which Selene confesses her feelings and reveals her true appearance.
 The story leaves the outcome of their relationship open-ended, and does not provide any resolution.

 The Wind at Dawn is structurally based on the art song of the same name by Edward Elgar and Caroline Alice Roberts, his wife.
 The lyrics comprise of eight couplets, and each couplet corresponds to one chapter in the story.
 Epistemology 1999 describes the events of the third chapter.

-Additional info: Charlotte Gagnon the doctor is a regular at the café Génoise et Thé, and was secretly asked by Alain Tremblay the café owner to only speak to Gale in French.
+Additional info: Charlotte Gagnon the doctor is a regular at the [[café]] Génoise et Thé, and was secretly asked by Alain [[Tremblay]] the [[café]] owner to only speak to Gale in French.
 Gale only finds out much later on that Charlotte speaks perfect English, having went to Westmount High School.
 Charlotte becomes Gale's only remaining connection to the outside world after Selene's sudden departure and his subsequent hermitage, but becomes estranged from him when he becomes obsessed with finding Dawn.

 The Wind at Dawn is a novel that follows the emotional journey of Gale Jones, a twenty-four year old man who moves from his hometown of Waterloo, Ontario to Montreal, Quebec in pursuit of his dream of becoming a writer.
 As he struggles to find his voice and develop his writing, he is distracted by a figure from his past, a young woman named Dawn with whom he shared a dance when he was seventeen.

 Gale's pursuit of Dawn takes over his life, and he becomes increasingly obsessed with finding her and reconnecting with her.
-He is aided in his search by a new group of friends he meets in Montreal, including Selene Bauman, a Chinese-German curator, and Charlotte Gagnon, a doctor who becomes a regular at the café where Gale works.
+He is aided in his search by a new group of friends he meets in Montreal, including Selene Bauman, a Chinese-German curator, and Charlotte Gagnon, a doctor who becomes a regular at the [[café]] where Gale works.
 He also reconnects with Tara Robles, [[an]] architect who he dated in high school and his first year of university, when he was still [[an]] engineering student pursuing a so-called normal life.

 As Gale's obsession with Dawn grows, he becomes increasingly isolated and distant from his friends and loved ones.
 His relationship with Selene becomes strained, and she eventually leaves Montreal without warning.
 Charlotte becomes his only remaining connection to the outside world, but she becomes estranged from him when he becomes too focused on finding Dawn.